-Make sure that as you look for a therapist, you ask about specialties, qualifications, and experience.
-This can be particularly important if you’re hoping to reach a specific goal.
-For example, if you’re grieving, find a therapist with extensive experience in the stages of grief and overcoming trauma or loss.
+Make sure that as you look for a potential therapist, you ask about specialties, qualifications, and experience.
+This can be particularly important if you’re hoping to reach a specific goal for your mental health condition.
+For example, if you’re grieving, find a therapist with extensive counseling experience in the stages of grief and overcoming trauma or loss.
 This will be hugely beneficial in terms of how much growth and progress you make in therapy.
-This is the same for finding therapists who specialize in anxiety, depression, or other conditions.
+This is the same for finding therapists who specialize in anxiety, depression, or any other specific mental health condition.

 Tips for finding the right therapist:

-- Get a recommendation from a friend or family member you trust
+- Get a recommendation from a friend, family member, or loved one you trust

 - Look online and read biographies or other client review

 - Ask your family doctor or primary care provider

 - Check your health insurance’s website for a list of in-network therapists you can choose from

 Consider the Type of Therapy You Need